nabeel-oz/qlik-py-tools/docs/Prophet.md

 The additional arguments provided through the last parameter let you use the different features of Prophet.

-Any of these arguments can be included in the final string parameter for the Prophet function using the syntax: 'argument=value'.
+Any of these arguments can be included in the final string parameter for the Prophet function using the syntax: `argument=value`.
 Separate arguments with a comma and use single quotes around the entire string.

 | Keyword | Description | Sample Values | Remarks |
 | --- | --- | --- | --- |